Who: Kiskiminetas Presbytery vote pending; St. Paul’s in Northern Cambria Session already concurred.

 Knox Fellowship has launched four immigrant church planting ministries in the United States: two Spanish; one Portuguese; one Nepalese.
 Knox Fellowship divided into two ministries in 2010: Knox conducts stateside evangelistic ministries while Global Fellowship Network (GFN), Lake Havasu City, AZ conducts strategic evangelistic ministries in Central and South America, East Africa and Nepal, and in Eastern Europe.
 GFN serves to enact on God’s requirement of the Church’s participation in missions, through the crossing of geographical and cultural borders, for the purpose of making Christ known amongst all nations (Acts 1:8).
 This work is done through the participation of regular Christians to assist with the diverse ministry needs of indigenous church leaders.

 Meanwhile, Knox has experimented with various evangelistic strategies for the last five years.
 The Student Cohort concept is the latest in these efforts.
 Rev. Carl R. Lammers, Tampa, is Moderator.
-Reverends Paul Doriani (NY), J. Perry Wootten (NY), Tom Priest (CA), and Elder Art Greathead (CA) are current leaders on the board.
+Reverends Paul Doriani (NY), J. Perry Wootten (NY), Tom Priest (CA), and Elder Art Greathead (CA) are current leaders on the board among others who come from Arizona, New York, Florida, and Brazil.